Eduardo-Prates/Eduardo-Prates/README.md

 ### 🏆 Projects:

-**⭐ Development of a website for the 2nd Feira Binacional De Tecnologia** Development of a web application with PHP, JS, HTML and CSS/BootStrap for Instituto Federal, Ciência e Tecnologia Sul-rio-grandense.
+**⭐ Development of a website for the 2nd Feira Binacional De Tecnologia**

+Development of a web application with PHP, JS, HTML and CSS/BootStrap for Instituto Federal, Ciência e Tecnologia Sul-rio-grandense.

 **⭐ upload.ai**

 In my project, upload.ai, I developed a user-friendly video upload system with Node.js and React.js, incorporating AI-powered video transcription via the OpenAI API.
-To optimize transcription performance, I also leveraged WebAssembly technology, resulting in an efficient and interactive experience for users.
+To optimize transcription performance, I also leveraged WebAssembly technology.
+The project utilized a stack of modern technologies, including Prisma for database management, Fastify for efficient web serving, and UI components from Shadcn/UI and Tailwind CSS for a visually appealing and responsive user interface, resulting in an efficient and interactive experience for users.

 [![GitHub Streak](https://streak-stats.demolab.com?user=Eduardo-Prates&theme=transparent&hide_border=true&mode=weekly)](https://git.io/streak-stats)